ArduPilot/ardupilot_wiki/common/source/docs/common-choosing-a-ground-station.rst

 QGroundControl
 --------------

-QGroundControl work with MAVLink capable autopilots.
+QGroundControl work with MAVLink capable autopilots including ArduPilot.
-It's main focus was originally the PX4 Flight Stack, but it now also comes with complete support for ArduPilot based autopilots.
-It's unique among the GCS offerings as it runs on all platforms desktop and mobile.
+Its unique among the GCS offerings as it runs on all platforms desktop and mobile.

 -  **Platform**: Windows, Mac OS X, Linux, Android and iOS
 -  **Licence**: `Open Source <http://www.qgroundcontrol.org/license>`__